CERES-RUB/academic-skills/06_Word_Processing.md

 For further information and downloads see <http://www.libreoffice.org/>.

-### Templates
+### Paragraph Styles

-The key to using word processors are the templates.
+The key to using word processors are the paragraph styles.
 These allow you to assign not only a certain formatting to text parts (e.g. font size 14pt, bold font), but also a meaning (e.g. first-order headline).
 This allows among other things:

-- Later, you can change formatting at a stroke (e.g. all headings of the first order, font size 16pt),
+- Later, you can change formatting in a single stroke (e.g. all headings of the first order, font size 16pt),

 - automatic table of contents,